arr-ai/arrai/docs/std-str.md

 ## `split(s <: string, delimiter <: string) <: array of string`

 Split the string `s` based on the provided `delimiter`.
-It returns an array of string which are splitted from the string `s`.
+It returns an array of strings which are split from the string `s`.

 Usage: